Chart Color Schemes

 Largs has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Five projects identified by AreaSearch are expected to influence the local area's performance.
-These key projects include: 27 Lang Drive Subdivision, 256 Paterson Road Subdivision, Sarroff's Shop Mixed Use Development, and Tocal Road Upgrade.
-The following list details those likely to have the most relevance.
+Five projects identified by AreaSearch are expected to impact the local area significantly.
+These key projects include the 27 Lang Drive Subdivision, the 256 Paterson Road Subdivision, Sarroff's Shop Mixed Use Development, and Tocal Road Upgrade.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.